brandonbuttars/Monokai-Dark-Butta/README.md

-Monokai Dark Soda
+Monokai Dark Butta
 ===

-This theme is a fork of _Monokai_ Brackets theme from [Brackets-Themes](https://github.com/Brackets-Themes/Monokai) and is based on Monokai color scheme from [Monokai](http://www.monokai.nl/blog/2006/07/15/textmate-color-theme/).
+This theme is a fork of _Monokai Dark Soda_ Brackets theme from [rain](https://github.com/rainje/Monokai-Dark-Soda) and is based on Monokai color scheme from [Monokai](http://www.monokai.nl/blog/2006/07/15/textmate-color-theme/).

 Screenshots
 ---